Our grocery budget is higher than anyone’s I know.

 Join Honey now!

-I have apps for Hobby Lobby, Joann, and Michael’s for their weekly coupons – that I utilize only the once in a while that I shop there.
+I have apps for Hobby Lobby, Joann, and Michael’s for their amazing weekly coupons – that I utilize only the very once in a while that I shop there or during the holidays.

 I check the Kohl’s app for coupon codes before buying.
 This is pretty much the only clothing store I use.